Many authors will ask for a quick proofread, but what they really have in mind is copy editing.

 - Consistency – style is consistent throughout the manuscript.
-Capitalization, expression of numbers, abbreviations, headings, captions, etc. are treated the same throughout the manuscript.
+Treatment of capitalization, expression of numbers, abbreviations, headings, captions, etc. remains the same throughout the manuscript.

-- Accuracy – areas of questionable accuracy are queried or corrected as necessary.
-Numbers, statistics, and basic math are checked for accuracy.
+- Accuracy – query areas of questionable accuracy or correct as necessary.
+Check accuracy of numbers, statistics, and basic math.

-- Completeness – plot holes are identified and the author is queried when necessary.
+- Completeness – identify plot holes and query the author when necessary.

-At the copy editing stage large changes such as rewriting paragraphs and the addition or deletion of scenes are still possible.
+At this stage of the editing process, large changes such as rewriting paragraphs and the addition or deletion of scenes are still possible.

-Proofreading is the last stage of editing before a manuscript is published.
+Proofreading is the last stage of editing before publication.
 The proofreader checks the manuscript after it has been typeset (laid out in its final format).

-Proofreading looks for errors with grammar, spelling, and punctuation which the copy editor has missed.
+Proofreading looks for errors in grammar, spelling, and punctuation which the copy editor has missed.
 It also has a heavy focus on addressing layout issues.

 Some layout issues dealt with during a proofread: